-On March 25th, the Georgia State Senate passed HB 287 which deleted the existing Preceptor Tax Incentive Program Tax deduction and replaced it with a new and expanded tax credit.
+On April 25th 2019, Governor Kemp signed into law HB 287 which deleted the existing Preceptor Tax Incentive Program Tax deduction and replaced it with a new and expanded tax credit.
 The new legislation allows for the following:

 Conversion of the existing tax deduction to a tax credit for eligible community based faculty preceptors;